-In this Issue: Mentoring Month, Inclusion at Starbucks, & More
+In this Issue: National Mentoring Month, Inclusive Outreach & Recruitment, and More!

 EARN IN ACTION

-January is National Mentoring Month, an annual nationwide campaign that raises awareness about the value mentoring offers to people, both personally and professionally.
-While career mentoring can help foster employment success for any person, it may be especially beneficial to people with disabilities just starting out in the workforce.
-In this way, it also benefits their employers by boosting retention and workforce inclusion.
-To help employers implement disability-inclusive workplace mentoring initiatives, EARN offers a Workplace Mentoring Playbook.
-Access the Playbook or learn more about National Mentoring Month.
+January is National Mentoring Month—an annual effort to educate about the importance of mentoring young people, both personally and professionally.
+While career mentoring can promote employment success for young people new to the workforce, it may be especially beneficial to individuals with disabilities.
+It can also benefit employers by boosting retention and workforce inclusion.
+EARN’s Workplace Mentoring Playbook provides key information for employers on the benefits of disability-inclusive mentoring initiatives.
+Access the Playbook or learn about National Mentoring Month.

-Want to learn more about EARN?
-Check out our animated video, which introduces the many ways we stand at the ready to help employers recruit, hire, retain, and advance qualified individuals with disabilities.
-The video highlights the benefits of a disability-inclusive workplace as well as valuable resources available on the EARN website.
-Here, you will find the Inclusion@Work employer policy framework, links to state and local organizations, and information on disability nondiscrimination laws and regulations, such as the Americans with Disabilities Act (ADA).
-Watch the EARN video.
+Is ensuring an inclusive workplace on your agenda for 2021?
+Check out our animated video, which introduces the ways EARN stands at the ready to help employers recruit, hire, retain, and advance qualified individuals with disabilities.
+The video highlights the benefits of a disability-inclusive workplace.
+You will also find valuable resources available on the EARN website, such as the Inclusion@Work employer policy framework, links to state and local organizations, and information on disability nondiscrimination laws and regulations.
+Watch the video.